Thomas N'Kono: Club

 N'Kono was born in Dizangue.
 After playing in his country with Canon Yaoundé and Tonnerre Yaoundé he moved to Spain with RCD Español in 1982, after solid performances in the FIFA World Cup played in that country; he received the France Football African Footballer of the Year award in that year, and also in 1979.

 N'Kono hardly ever missed a game while with the Catalans, going on to make 333 competitive appearances.
 In the 1988–89 season, however, he was not able to help prevent the team's La Liga relegation, and was eventually replaced by Vicente Biurrun.

-N'Kono would play three more years in Spain, incidentally also in Catalonia, with CE Sabadell FC (Segunda División) and CE L'Hospitalet.
+N'Kono played three more years in Spain, incidentally also in Catalonia, with CE Sabadell FC (Segunda División) and CE L'Hospitalet.
 He retired in his 40s at Club Bolívar from Bolivia, and subsequently returned to his main club as a goalkeeping coach, helping develop young talent and countryman Carlos Kameni.

 N'Kono placed second in IFFHS' "African Goalkeeper of the Century" elections, behind Joseph-Antoine Bell.

 International

-A Cameroonian international for almost two decades, N'Kono played in three World Cups: 1982, 1990 and 1994.
-In the first two he was the starter, as the nation went out in the group stage without losing a match and exited in the quarter-final against England, respectively.
+A Cameroonian international for almost two decades, N'Kono was included in three FIFA World Cup squads: 1982, 1990 and 1994.
+In the first tournament, he was the starter as the nation went out in the group stage without any defeats, while in the second they lost in the quarter-finals against England.

-The 37-year-old N'Kono was called as backup to Bell in the last minute of the 1994 edition's preparations, and did not play.
+The 37-year-old N'Kono was called as backup to Bell in the last minute of the 1994 edition's preparations and did not play.